 Umar, Thank you for having me on today's can be a lot of fun.

 It is going to be a lot of fun.
 But let's kick it off with.
 Tell me in 90 seconds who you are and what you do.

 Mike Shelah 0:51

-In 90 seconds, I am first and foremost a salesman, and have been so since 1996.
-And a few years ago, I became what I described as a LinkedIn evangelist.
-And I found that most sales people aren’t terribly good at using LinkedIn.
-And that’s a market.
-And I found that I could share my skills, my experience is not just in sales, but in how to really maximize your LinkedIn profile.
-So that salespeople could be much more successful, they could find deals faster, they could close deals faster, and they could sell bigger deals.
+In 90 seconds, I am first and foremost, a salesman.
+And I have bent.
+So since 1996, and a few years ago, I became what I described as a LinkedIn evangelist.
+And I found that most salespeople aren't terribly good at using LinkedIn.
+And that's a market.
+And I found that I could share my skills.
+And my experience is not just in sales, but in how to really maximize your LinkedIn profile.
+So that salespeople can be much more successful, they can find deals faster, they can close deals faster, and they could sell bigger deals.

 Umar Hameed 1:23

 Hallelujah.
 So this shows broken up into three areas.
 One is, you know, getting to know you.
-The second one is your expertise as a salesperson, what you can share with our audience to help them improve their game.
-And number three, just the sales industry at large because it’s changing as we speak.
-And insights from you are going to be really helpful.
-So let’s kick this thing off.
+And the second one is your expertise as a salesperson, what you can share with our audience to help them improve their game.
+And number three, just the sales industry at large because it's changing as we speak, and insights from you are going to be really helpful.
+So let's kick this thing off.
 Who is your favorite superhero?